renushinde/Learning_Materials/Learning Command Line.md

 * Wild cards - we can use special characters like * to select groups of files.
     * cp * my_directory/.   => Copies all files from current directory to destination directory
     * cp w*.txt my_directory/ => Copies all files starting with w and with an txt to destination directory.
+* mv - moves files from one directory to another directory without making a copy.
+For eg. mv my_file.txt my_directory/